ZXJ-DSA/EPSP/README.md

 ## Introduction
-This is the source code of the SIGMOD 2024 paper "*A Universal Scheme for Partitioned Dynamic Shortest Path Index*" (submitted).
+This is the source code of the ICDE 2024 paper "*A Universal Scheme for Partitioned Dynamic Shortest Path Index*" (submitted).
 Please refer to the paper for the algorithm details.

 ## Algorithms